jakobzhao/geog4572/wk03/wk03_1_lec05/readme.md

 ![](img/panel.png)

-If everything works smoothly, you will see a 3D web map like this.
+If everything works smoothly, you will see a 3D thematic web map like this.
 Well done!

 ![](img/finalmap.png)